michael-lazar/mailcap_fix/README.rst

 `mailcap <https://docs.python.org/3.5/library/mailcap.html>`_ is **broken** because it does not respect the order in which mailcap entries are defined.
 Due to an oversight in the implementation, wildcard entries are always evaluated last.
-This issue is documented on the bug tracker in
+This issue is documented on the bug tracker
 `14977 <http://bugs.python.org/issue14977>`_.

 *mailcap_fix* applies a minimal set of changes in order to fix this issue.